Dattaaanand/dreamteam-tasks/task-01/Git Exercises/README.md

 2. commit-one-file : `git add A.txt` and then committed using `git commit -m"First Commit"`

-3. commit-one-file-staged : `git reset B.txt` this will remove B.txt from staged and committed A.txxt with `git commit -m"commit of A.txt"`
+3. commit-one-file-staged : `git reset B.txt` this will remove B.txt from staged and committed A.txt with `git commit -m"commit of A.txt"`

 4. ignore-them : created a gitignore file `touch .gitignore` and edited the gitignore file adding `*.exe`, `*.o`, `*.jar` and `libraries/`.
 Then `git add .gitignore` and `git commit -m"Added gitignore"`